COMPLAINTS HANDLING PROCEDURE

 However, the Legal Ombudsman will not accept complaints where the act or date of awareness was before 6th October

 We would hope that this does not become necessary and that we can resolve matters between ourselves.

 9. If we have to change any of the above timescales we will let you know and explain why.

 The complaints procedure also includes complaints arising concerning our bill.
-There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solutions Act 1974; and that if all, or part, of a bill remains unpaid, the firm may be entitled to charge interest.
+There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; and that if all, or part, of a bill remains unpaid, the firm may be entitled to charge interest.

 Raising concerns with our regulator

 The Solicitors Regulation Authority (SRA) can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can find information about raising your concerns with the SRA at in the ‘For the public’ section.